Last updated: 21 December 2020

 However, we will always obtain your consent to direct marketing communications where we are required to do so by law.

 You have the right to ask us not to process your personal information for marketing purposes.
 You can do this by contacting us by post or email using the details in the “Contact Hargreaves Lansdown” section below.
 You can also unsubscribe from emails by following the unsubscribe instructions included in every email.
 If you are a client, you can also unsubscribe by going to the www.hl.co.uk website and logging into your account, or, by sending us a secure message.
+Please note: requests to unsubscribe via post, email or secure message are processed internally and may take longer to mark you as unsubscribed than using the unsubscribe link in the footer of our emails.
+In any case, we will aim to process all unsubscribe requests received by these methods within 5 working days.

 a) Right of access: You have the right of access to any personal information we hold about you.
-You can ask us for a copy of your personal information; confirmation whether your personal information is being used by us; details about how and why it is being used; and details of what safeguards are in place if we transfer your information outside of the European Economic Area.
+You can ask us for a copy of your personal information; confirmation whether your personal information is being used by us; details about how and why it is being used; and details of what safeguards are in place if we transfer your information outside of the UK or European Economic Area.

 b) Right of to update your information: If any of the information we hold is inaccurate, you can ask us to make any necessary amendments.